Spis treści:

 The listed projects are just the tip of the iceberg, which can be seen on community forums and instructional sites.

-However, it is worthwhile to search among these countless ideas.
-The possibilities for using OLED displays with Arduino are endless.
 The pool grows when you decide to combine them with sensors, communication modules and other devices to create innovative and interesting applications.

-• Clock display.
-A digital clock displayed on an OLED screen.
-You can add features such as date display, alarms, or even changing backgrounds depending on the time of day.
+You can add features such as date display, alarms, or even changing backgrounds depending on the time of day. - Thermometer and humidity meter.

-• Thermometer and humidity meter.
-You can use the temperature and humidity sensors to measure the current weather conditions and present them on the OLED display.
+You can use the temperature and humidity sensors to measure the current weather conditions and present them on the OLED display. - Sound Level Meter.

-• Video game.
 Implementation of simple games on the OLED display, such as Tetris, Snake or Pong will awaken layers of nostalgia in many users.

-• Weather display.
-Weather data from the Internet, or more precisely acquired with the help of a Wi-Fi or Ethernet module, allows the current forecast to be displayed on an OLED display.
+Controls can be implemented using buttons connected to the Arduino. - Weather display: weather data from the Internet, or more precisely acquired with the help of a Wi-Fi or Ethernet module, allows the current forecast to be displayed on an OLED display.

-• Remote control display.
 Or rather, an entire remote control interface that will allow you to control various devices, such as lighting or audio devices, if you add the appropriate buttons to the Arduino and OLED.

 OLED selection from Botland